Last Updated on December 26, 2019

 We’ve spent the last 5 months visiting various blogs throughout the UK who have been championing their own local produce and cuisine.
-Literally from Lands-End with Choclette to John o Groats, with Janice at Farmers Girl Kitchen.
+Literally from Lands-End with Choclette from Tin and Thyme to John o Groats, with Janice at Farmers Girl Kitchen.
 During that time, you’ve all risen to the challenge with some fabulous and topical entries.
+What’s the inspiration behind my Roast Partridge with Thyme and Honey Glazed Pear recipe?
+Read on to find out more.

 This month, because it’s the grand final and I know we haven’t had a chance to visit EVERYWHERE yet, I decided that you could choose your own part of Britain (or one with a cuisine you particularly like).
 My entry is for Norfolk because I grew up there and my memory is very much of fenland root vegetables, of game (there are some fabulous shoots around Sandringham) and of my mother’s own simple cookery.